Dadaism6/Dadaism6.github.io/_pages/about.md

 <h2 style="margin-top: 50px;">About my academics.</h2>

 The field of computer science is vast and ever-evolving.
 Within this expansive domain, it is hard to constrain yourself into a specific area of interest.
 I am a firm believer in the power of interdisciplinary research and the importance of a broad skillset.
-I am passionate about the intersection of machine learning, computer vision, LLMs, and robotics.
-I am also very interested in the application of machine learning in the field of Biology, Medicine, and Economics.
+I am passionate about the intersection of machine learning, medical science/neurosicence, computer vision, LLMs, and robotics.

 **Research Interests**:
 - AI for Science
-- LLM, LMMs
+- LLM, VLM, LMM
 - Reinforcement Learning
 - Robotics

-At UCLA, I've been privileged to collaborate with three prominent research teams:
+At UCLA, I've been fortunate to collaborate with three prominent research teams:

 **Research Groups**:
 - UCLA Prof Vwani Roychowdhury's Group